 I’m Randy Reynolds, creator of TNRS.
 If you are looking for online tennis instruction, training and resources, this page is for you!
-It contains the information you need to get up to speed quickly and start improving your tennis and coaching game confidently.
+It contains the information you need to get up to speed quickly and start improving your tennis game confidently.

 Improving at Tennis

 Laying the Foundation

 I have a post that I deem required for anyone who is serious about improving at tennis.
 It lays out how to bring meaning to your tennis so that you make progress.

 There are 4 main areas in tennis: technique, strategy, training, and psychology.

 The technique section of the website will provide you with the foundational tennis instruction on technique and ways to practice the lessons for tennis beginners and more advanced players.
 Although you may understand these lessons intellectually, your body will need to learn through playing and countless repetitions until your movements become fluid.
 It’s best to focus on the process and patiently wait for the results.

 Here you will find tennis instruction on ways to form an overall strategy, to use your advantages against your opponent’s weaknesses in order to gain an advantage, applying tennis tactics to achieve your strategy, and helping you make smart tactical decisions to win more points.

 This section includes activities that can help improve an athlete’s key skills that are vital to playing tennis well.
 These key skills are ball judgement, timing, rhythm, and feel.
 These skills are developed over time and can be trained.